octopus-db/documentation/docs/source/data_tables.rst

 * MATURITYID -- Is the original Neotoma *maturityid*

-* MATURITY -- Is the original Neotoma maturity description
+* MATURITY -- Is the original Neotoma maturity description.
+For avaiable values refer to :ref:`neo_elementmaturities_Fields` table

 ..  _neo_elementportions: